1. Blog

 Boston Marathon

-Now in its 127th year, the world’s oldest annual marathon is the race at the top of every serious marathoner’s wish list.
-And the event — held each year on Patriots’ Day — lives up to the hype with top-notch choreography, raucous crowds and its renowned unicorn medal waiting to celebrate your achievement at the finish.
-But here’s the catch — Boston is the only member of the series with strict age- and gender-adjusted qualifying standards, while a fundraising minimum exists for those looking to qualify as charity runners.
+Now in its 130th year, the world’s oldest annual marathon is the race at the top of every serious marathoner’s wish list.
+And the event—held each year on Patriots’ Day—lives up to the hype with top-notch choreography, raucous crowds, and its renowned unicorn medal waiting to celebrate your achievement at the finish.
+But here’s the catch—Boston is the only member of the series with strict age- and gender-adjusted qualifying standards, while a fundraising minimum exists for those looking to qualify as charity runners.
 No matter how you get there, though, “Right on Hereford, left on Boylston” are two directions you won’t soon forget.

 Click for details on Boston’s official charity program.
-See below for time qualifying standards, updated for the 2024 race.
-For UK residents, a limited number of guaranteed entries are available for purchase each year on a first-come, first-served basis from Sports Tours International Limited and on a lottery basis from 2:09 Events.
+See below for time qualifying standards, updated for the 2027 race.
+For UK residents, a limited number of guaranteed entries are available for purchase each year on a priority basis from Sports Tours International Limited and on a lottery basis from 2:09 Events.

 TCS London Marathon

 With its densely packed field boasting all manner of costumed runners, London has earned a reputation as the ultimate 26.2-mile party.
-The course passes many of the city’s historic landmarks including London Bridge, Tower Bridge and Big Ben while finishing in front of Buckingham Palace.
+The course passes many of the city’s historic landmarks including Big Ben and Tower Bridge while finishing in front of Buckingham Palace.
 Runners agree that London is unrivaled for its quality of spectator support, with RaceRaves member Lorelei S. calling its crowds “the best on the planet”.
-At the same time it’s one of the most difficult races on the planet to get into, with an estimated 2023 acceptance rate of — this is not a typo — less than 5% of lottery entrants.
+At the same time it’s one of the most difficult races on the planet to get into, with an estimated acceptance rate of—this is not a typo—around 2% of lottery entrants.
 Crikey!

-Click for details on charity entry and “Good For Age” (exclusive to UK residents) time-qualifying standards.
+Click for details on charity entry and High Performance Program time-qualifying standards.

 BMW Berlin Marathon